The first time someone poured the same wine into two different glasses, I thought it was a trick.

 The coupe

 The shallow, saucer-shaped glass popularized in the 1920s.
-Charming, photogenic, and terrible for sparkling wine—the wide surface area kills carbonation within minutes.
+It looks good in photos, but it is poor for sparkling wine because the wide surface area lets bubbles go fast.

 Best for: Cocktails, parties, nostalgia Not for: Any wine you want to taste at its best